-Bernard Allison totes the same smokin’ six string shooter that his late father Luther Allison assaulted the blues with.
-And he is blessed with his father’s soulful voice, spiritual devotion, and a musical freedom which experiments with the blues.
-Born in Chicago on November 26th, 1965, the youngest of nine children Bernard was first introduced to the roots of black music and the art of the electric guitar by his father, the late great Luther Allison.
+Bernard Allison totes the same smokin’ six string shooter that his late father, Luther Allison, assaulted the blues with.
+He is blessed with his father’s soulful voice, spiritual devotion, and a musical freedom which experiments with the blues.
+Born in Chicago on November 26th, 1965, the youngest of nine children, Bernard was first introduced to the roots of black music and the art of the electric guitar by his father.
 Like Ken Griffey Jr. hanging out in baseball locker rooms as a youth, Luther’s son was the kid running on-stage throughout the band’s set.
-Experiences like that profoundly effect one’s aspirations.
+Experiences like that profoundly affect one’s aspirations.
 “That’s when I decided I wanted to be up there like him.
 I think I was seven.”

 “I didn’t start to play ‘til I was maybe 10 years of age” Bernard recalled “I picked up the guitar and listened to his records.”
 While Luther was absent, his record collection played a major role in shaping the son’s direction.
 Bernard listened to his dad’s influences like Magic Sam, Otis Rush, T-Bone Walker, Lightnin’ Hopkins, and B.B.
 King.
 He also got into the next generation that followed, people like Stevie Ray Vaughan, Johnny Winter, and Jimi Hendrix.

-Luther brought Bernard my first guitar, a Fender Stratocaster, and told him to first get an education.
+Luther bought Bernard his first guitar, a Fender Stratocaster, and told him to first get an education.
 At 18, Bernard joined his father on-stage at the 1983 Chicago Blues Festival.
 Then, one week he graduated from high school, Bernard got a call from Koko Taylor asking to be her lead guitar player.

 He joined Koko Taylor’s Blues Machine for three years.
-“Koko and Pops Taylor taught mew the do’s and don’t’s of the road.
+“Koko and Pops Taylor taught me the do’s and don’t’s of the road.
 Bein’ really careful and watching people.
 They were like my mom and pops.
 It was a great education, I was able to tour the world and see different cultures.
-We backed Willie Dixon, Koko was the only group I played in besides my father.”
+We backed Willie Dixon.
+Koko was the only group I played in besides my father.”